-Swimming with Turtles in Barbados is honestly something that I thought I would never do in my lifetime but when the opportunity arose in February last, I grabbed it with both hands.It is, arguably, one of the best things to do in Barbados.
+Swimming with Turtles is honestly something that I thought I would never do in my lifetime but when the opportunity arose in February last, I grabbed it with both hands.It is, arguably, one of the best things to do in Barbados.

 Alleynes on the west coast of Barbados is famous for its powder white sands, turquoise waters and Turtles.
 Tourists come from all over the world to swim, dive and play with these hard shelled chelonians.